 No one wants to think about their children being injured while at daycare.
 However, seeking compensation after an accident can go a long way toward preventing the same injury from happening to other children.

 If you or someone you love has a child that was injured in a daycare accident, it’s crucial that you seek an experienced Miami Daycare accident lawyer for help.
-For a free, no-obligation case evaluation with Lavent Law, simply call (305) 440-0450 or submit the form below.
+For a free, no-obligation case evaluation with Lavent Law, P.A., simply call (305) 440-0450 or submit the form below.